 4. Tips for answering “Why do you want to work remotely?”

-Now you know what to include in your answer to “why do you want to work remotely,” here’s how you should prep before the interview.
+Now you know what to include in your answer to “why do you want to work remotely,” here’s how you should prepare before the interview.

 4.1 Prepare scripts of your answers